mmbman/Katagiri/jewel-mirror-awareness.md

 That can be trouble for us.

 That’s why, if you want to live in this world in peace and harmony, I don’t think it is good enough to understand the human world just through the intellect.
-He have to learn about the human life because there are so many things that we do not know.
+We have to learn about the human life because there are so many things that we do not know.
 There is no end to learning about human life; not in this life, not in life after life.

 So that is why we have to live in the human world, gazing at a tree for ten aeons, which means to walk in the mist of the eternal life.
 Eternal life is totally vast and there is nothing in sight.
 Not this shore, not the other shore.
 If you try to measure it by any of your yardsticks you will be discouraged in your practice, because it is impossible to measure or to expect to reach any particular goal.
 So intellectually it seems ridiculous to try.

 Because as humans we are always trying to accomplish something in a fixed period of time.
 Work for ten years and get something; satisfy our desires.
 Of course you can plan like this.
-And somtimes you fail to accomplish your goal; or sometimes you accomplish your goal but still you are not satisfied.
+And sometimes you fail to accomplish your goal; or sometimes you accomplish your goal but still you are not satisfied.

 So you want to polish your life some more.
 You reach a certain stage in your life and it’s wonderful but still you are not satisfied.
 So constantly you seem to accomplish yet there is no accomplishment, and always there is a contradictory feeling inside you.

 So when we walk in the eternal world we don’t know exactly where we are or why we are walking there.
-And when people don’t know Something they become confused.
+And when people don’t know something they become confused.
 But you cannot know everything; there are always lots of things you don’t know.
 So the important thing is not to be in a hurry.
 Don’t rush; please be humble.
 Modest.

 But people aren’t that way.
 If you don’t know something, you want to rush.
 Because people will put you down if you don’t know.
 And also, if you are ignorant of something you become angry with yourself.
 Or with others.